How to Verify Tooltip with Selenium WebDriver using Java

 Scenario 2: Let’s take JQuery example for the tooltip.

-Whenever the user will mouse hover on the text field, the tooltip will get the display.
+Whenever the user will mouse hover on the text field, the tooltip will get displayed.
 But when you observe the HTML, it doesn’t have any title attribute.
-Whenever the user mouse hover, it will show a div tag in which tooltip text resides.
+To verify tooltip functionality in such cases, testers can check the dynamically generated div tag where the tooltip text resides whenever the user hovers over the element.

 Tool.PNG